vanus-labs/vanus/CONTRIBUTING.md

 [pull requests](https://github.com/linkall-labs/vanus/pulls) page to submit your contribution to Vanus.
 More about `Pull Request` you can find [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

-There are some constraints that in order to save reviewer's time you need to pay attention to.
+There are some constraints you need to pay attention to, in order to save reviewer's time.

 ### Style
 We strictly check PR title's style.
 The PR's title follow [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)